justinpallas/adv-it-defenses/README.md

-# Adversarial Defense Experiment Toolkit
+# 🧰 Adversarial Defense Experiment Toolkit

 This repository reorganises the earlier collection of standalone evaluation scripts into a modular Python package named `advdef`.
 It provides a reproducible experiment pipeline for benchmarking adversarial attacks, defenses, and classifiers on ImageNet-like data.

-## Layout
+## 🔧 Features

-- `pyproject.toml` – package metadata and dependencies.
-- `lib/advdef/` – Python package sources.
-  - `config/` – Pydantic models describing experiment, dataset, attack, defense, model, inference and evaluation settings.
-  - `core/` – pipeline execution, registries, run context, CLI helpers.
-  - `datasets/` – dataset preparation utilities (e.g. ImageNet sampling).
-  - `attacks/` – adversarial attack implementations (AutoAttack).
-  - `defenses/` – first-party defenses (e.g. grayscale conversion, JPEG recompression, R-SMOE pipeline wrapper).
-  - `inference/` – inference backends (timm models).
-  - `evaluation/` – metric computation (ImageNet accuracies).
-  - `utils/` – filesystem, serialisation, time, and environment helpers.
-- `external/r-smoe/` – git submodule containing the vendor R-SMOE implementation consumed by the defense.
-- `configs/` – example experiment YAML files.
-  - `queues/` – queue definitions for batching multiple experiments.
-- `old scripts/` – original one-off scripts preserved for reference.
+- Modular components for datasets, attacks, defenses, inference, and evaluation.
+- YAML-based experiment configuration with Pydantic validation.
+- Command-line interface for running experiments and queues.

+### ⚔️ Available Attacks

+- AutoAttack Suite

+### 🛡️ Available Defenses

+- SMoE (Steered Mixture-of-Experts)
+- JPEG Compression
+- Grayscale Conversion

-## Installation
+## 🖥️ Installation

 Create and activate a Python 3.10+ environment, then install the toolkit in editable mode: